NeniEmSu/STA-backend/README.md

 ## I'll be using

 - Server:
-  - Postgre for the database
+  - [x] Postgre for the database
-  - knex.js for the database migrations, seeds and queries.
+  - [x] knex.js for the database migrations, seeds and queries.
-  - express.js for the JSON routes
+  - [x] express.js for the JSON routes
+  - [ ] Objection js for modeling and complex joins
-  - Convert api to graphql
+  - [ ] Convert api to graphql

 ## Modeling SQL Database